 Under Open Banking your personal data remains very secure.
 The financial institutions and other accredited organisations involved in Open Banking need to follow strict security standards at all times.

-We will keep our members updated in regards to Open Banking, and our participation in the system.
+We will keep our members updated in regards to Open Banking, and Easy Street’s participation in the system.
 Rest assured though, the decision to take part in Open Banking rests with you.
 It will always be your data, and your choice.
+At Easy Street, we completed our first phase of readiness in October 2020.
+This related to the availability and sharing of product data only.